beluganos/beluganos/doc/operation-guide.md

   -e EXCLUDE [EXCLUDE ...], --exclude EXCLUDE [EXCLUDE ...]
   -v, --verbose
 ~~~~

+Note that `sudo systemctl start fibcd` can be used instead of `beluganos start`.

 ### Port
 These port will be utilized by Beluganos.